dhis2/training-docs/content/analytic_tools/lg_datavisualizer.md

 ## Learning objectives for this session

-1. Demonstrate how to:
+1. Demonstrate how to
     1. Select data dimensions
     2. Modify the chart layout
     3. Save the chart
     4. Select different chart types
     5. Use the chart options to modify the look of a chart
     6. Download a chart
-2. Create the following chart types:
+2. Create the following chart types
-    7. Column
+    1. Column
-    8. Line
+    1. Line
-    9. Stacked Column
+    2. Stacked Column
-    10. Bar
+    3. Bar
-    11. Pie
+    4. Pie
-    12. Radar
+    5. Radar
-    13. Gauge
+    6. Gauge
-    14. Single Value
+    7. Single Value
-    15. Cumulative Value
+    8. Cumulative Value
-    16. Year over year
+    9. Year over year
-    17. 2-category
+    10. 2-category
-    18. Combination
+    11. Combination

 ## Table of Contents